-Probably, elephant birds live during late pleistocene in transition towards holocene (which is lasting until today), approximately 43.000 years ago.
-Following genetical research, elephant birds are related to the recent kiwi from New Zealand and the emus from Africa.
-You can see this relationship easily: Like kiwis and wmus, elephant birds lost their ability to fly, but gained long legs ready to run long distances.
+Probably, elephant birds live during the Late Pleistocene in the transition towards Holocene (which is lasting until today), approximately 43.000 years ago.
+Following genetic research, elephant birds are related to the recent kiwi from New Zealand and the emus from Africa.
+You can see this relationship easily: Like kiwis and wmus, elephant birds lost their ability to fly but gained long legs ready to run long distances.
 Their beak was long and stout, so they could forage for tubers or break hard shells.
 Scientists today assume that elephant birds were forest dwellers similar to the cassowaries of Australia, that spend much time of the day foraging and that are omnivorous.
 Since 2018, however, it has been doubted whether elephant birds were active during the day.
 The poorly developed visual range in the brain could indicate that the giant birds were nocturnal.
-Originally, elephant birds occured all over the island.
+Originally, elephant birds occurred all over the island.
 Their preferred and last habitats were in southwest Madagascar in the area around Morondava.
 Here a lot of fossils are found still today.

-Examinations of bones revealed that elephant birds grow rather slowley.
-Accordingly, they were probably reproducing slowely, too.
+Examinations of bones revealed that elephant birds grow rather slowly.
+Accordingly, they were probably reproducing slowly, too.
 Scientists do not estimate their clutches to be more than two eggs.
-But these few eggs could reach a perimeter of up to one meter and a content of seven liters.
+But these few eggs could reach a perimeter of up to one meter and content of seven liters.
 Archaeologists have found even completely preserved exemplars in Madagascar.
-Still today, vast amounts of broken egg shells lie nearby Faux Cap in the utmost south of the island – whole beaches there consist of egg shell residues.
+Still today, vast amounts of broken eggshells lie nearby Faux Cap in the utmost south of the island – whole beaches there consist of eggshell residues.
 Clever Madagascans assemble them into whole eggs again and sell them to travelers – but you are not allowed to carry these curiosities with you home.

 Sadly, the elephant birds did not survive the arrival of humans for a long time.
-People ate their eggs which is proben by scratch marks on egg shells.
+People ate their eggs which is proven by scratch marks on eggshells.
 For sure, people also hunted the birds for food and ate their meat.
 Additionally, poultry the people brought with them to the island might have introduced some bird diseases the elephant birds could not cope with because they had been isolated for centuries.
-Earlier, in the transmission from pleistocene to holocene, a climate change had already changed the habitat of the elephant bird to much drier areas and thus resulted in a decreasing population.
-Consequently, when humans arrived in Madagascar, there already was a smaller population of elephant birds that was more prone to go extinct.
+Earlier, in the transmission from Pleistocene to Holocene, a climate change had already changed the habitat of the elephant bird to much drier areas and thus resulted in a decreasing population.
+Consequently, when humans arrived in Madagascar, there already was a smaller population of elephant birds that were more prone to go extinct.
 Last but not least, extensive slash-and-burn agriculture set the final seal on the end of the elephant birds.